 There is a continuing need for the training of professionals in Maternal and Child Health.
-Other services to handicapped children are so specialized and of such low incidence that without supplemental federal grants the quality of care to these individuals would diminish.
-At the present time the "set-aside" is the nucleus of a national Material Material and the set of the tional Maternal and Child Health Program and it should not be compromised.
+Other services to handicapped children are so specialized and of such low incidence that without supplemental federal grants the quality of care to these indi-viduals would diminish.
+At the present time the "set-aside" is the nucleus of a national Maternal and Child Health Program and it should not be compromised.